 Take the time to stabilize the test infrastructure as it goes a long way in preventing these woes.

 Consider testing a website on real browsers and devices while it is still running on a development or staging environment.
 This is easily possible with BrowserStack’s Local Testing feature, which allows QAs to test work-in-progress mobile and web and mobile apps at scale without hosting them on public staging environments.

 Use the Pareto Principle

-The Pareto Principle states that 20% efforts generate 80% results and that 80% of efforts outside the necessary 20% brings much lower results.
+The Pareto Principle states that 20% of efforts generate 80% results and that 80% of efforts outside the necessary 20% bring much lower results.
 The principle was put forth by Vilfredo Pareto, an Italian economist who concluded that 80% of all Italian property belonged to 20% of the population.
 He also suggested that this statistic can be applied to multiple other areas.

 In software testing, Pareto Principle can be translated to – 80% of all bugs can be found in 20% of program modules.
 Don’t take those numbers literally; what it means is that bugs are not distributed equally throughout the software.
 In fact, they tend to cluster in certain sections of the code, especially the serious defects.

 To apply the Pareto Principle, try the following: